 - Be aware of any unsolicited emails offering quick and easy cash.
 If you were not expecting an email from an individual, do not click on any links or send any personal information.

-- Be wary of anyone asking you to wire money or to deposit checks and let them know when funds will be available.
+- Be wary of anyone asking you to wire money or to deposit checks and letting them know when funds will be available.
 Do not hesitate to ask your banker about checks before depositing them!
 We are here to help you!

 - Be cautious of the various sweepstakes/lottery scams going around.
 You may receive a notification about winning a sweepstakes or contest, which you did not enter.
 The scammers will send you checks to deposit, and ask you to wire money.
 Scammers may also ask you for your account information to deposit your “winnings.”